You may submit presentation, workshop and poster proposals (two, A0 format posters) for EWAE.

 Interactive poster sessions involve five or six posters, visually presenting research studies.
 A short oral presentation of about 5 minutes for each poster is given to an audience gathered as a group.
 After the authors’ brief presentation, an in-depth discussion between them and the audience follows.
 The poster sessions offer researchers the chance to present their work in a visual format and offer more opportunities for interaction and discussion.

 Poster sessions are scheduled for 90 minutes, following the format above.
 Materials for fixing posters on the walls or poster boards will be provided.

 Symposia provide an opportunity to present research on one topic, often from multiple perspectives, compiling a coherent set of papers for discussion.
 Symposia sessions are directed by a chair, involving four presenters and one discussant, from at least three different countries.
-We recommend that each individual submission is checked for its own quality and its relevance and coherence to the topic of the symposium prior to formal submission to EARLI 2017.
+We recommend that each individual submission is checked for its own quality and its relevance and coherence to the topic of the symposium prior to formal submission of EARLI 2019 Conference.